Aeded/sArena/README.md

 # sArena
 Backported Shadowlands version of sArena for TBC Classic

+Update(27.4.)
+1. Fix attempt for DRs not hiding on 0s duration

 Update(25.4.)
 1. Fixed Racial module
 2. Fix attempt for the errors